 O – Observe and study situations that your bird tends to bite most.
 Is your bird fearful, hormonal, nesting, being territorial, trying to tell you it doesn’t want to held or has it just been trained to bite?
 Once you know WHY your bird is biting, you can figure out a plan to stop bird bites.

-P – Prevent bites as much as possible with sidetracking techniques like “step up” on a stick like the Percher, or putting a treat in the food cup when placing bird in its cage; sidetrack fear and anxiety as much as possible.
-Remember that every time your bird bites you, it a bird training opportunity to refine biting techniques!
+P – Prevent bites as much as possible with sidetracking techniques like “step up” on a stick like the Percher, or putting a treat in the food cup when placing the bird in its cage; sidetrack fear and anxiety as much as possible.
+Remember that every time your bird bites you, it is a bird training opportunity to refine biting techniques!

 A –Anticipate & plan all handling situations prior to engaging your bird.
 Figure out how your bird has acted in past situations of similar handling.
 For instance, if your parrot is going through a stage where it doesn’t want to go back to its cage, let it watch you put treats in its bird cup prior to putting it in the cage for a short term solution.
-A long term solution is to work on your biting parrot bird training of teaching your bird to get in and out of its cage.
+A long term solution is to work on your biting parrot bird training by teaching your bird to get in and out of its cage.
 Offer immediate and meaningful rewards if your bird chooses to NOT try to bite.

 S –Sensory rewards to make handling rewarding and fun… QUICKLY reward your bird on every sensory level you can think of!
-(Sight, hearing, touch, taste, smell) sweet talk, smell & taste its favorite treats, give it favorite scritches.
+(Sight, hearing, touch, taste, smell) sweet talk, smell & taste its favorite treats, give it favorite "scritches."
 So, for instance, make or buy a Bird Training & Treat Dispenser like the one pictured.
 When your bird sees this bird training device, it is rewarded at 4 sensory levels.
-Your bird wants to behave as expected when it sees the device that allows almost immediate rewards for expected behaviors; bird hears the click, tastes the treat, and potentially smells the treat.
+Your bird wants to behave as expected when it sees the device that allows almost immediate rewards for expected behaviors; the bird hears the click, tastes the treat, and potentially smells the treat.

 Finally, don't forget to start training your parrot for good bird behavior now.
 Invest in an affordable and reputable bird training system like Good Bird or Clicker Training for Birds and make time to work with your bird a minimum of several times per week.
-Birds are so smart that you'll likely notice results very quickly.